-After a Scottish Parliamentary election, a First Minister is formally nominated by the Scottish Parliament and appointed by Her Majesty the Queen.
+After a Scottish Parliamentary election, a First Minister is formally nominated by the Scottish Parliament and appointed by His Majesty the King.

-The First Minister then appoints the Scottish ministers to make up the Cabinet with the agreement of the Scottish Parliament and the approval of The Queen.
+The First Minister then appoints the Scottish ministers to make up the Cabinet with the agreement of the Scottish Parliament and the approval of The King.

 The First Minister leads the Scottish Government, with the support of the cabinet secretaries and ministers.